-The information contained can be beneficial for filing returns.
+The information contained can be beneficial for filing returns, but it is not a legal authority.
 The website includes information regarding employer ID numbers (EINs), information regarding self-employment taxes, and guidance regarding e-filing.
-It also includes tips regarding organization of tasks, videos, forms, etc.
+It also includes tips regarding

 What such a website can never provide

 While all of this may prove helpful, such a website will in no way address all of a taxpayer’s concerns.
 For one, navigating your way around the website may prove difficult.
 And two, such website pages will not answer a business owner’s legal questions or concerns.